playframework/playframework/documentation/manual/releases/release27/migration27/JavaHttpContextMigration27.md

 >
 >     GET    /        controllers.HomeController.index(myRequest: com.mycompany.Request)

-If you did use `Http.Context.current()` in other places besides controllers you have to pass the desired data via method parameters to these places now.
+If you use `Http.Context.current()` in other places besides controllers you have to pass the desired data via method parameters to these places now.
 Look at this example which checks if the current request's remote address is on a blacklist:

 #### Before